Top 9 Venture Capital Firms for Clean Energy Startups

 4. Acumen

-Acumen is a non-profit venture fund that invests in companies using entrepreneurial strategies to address global poverty.
-The firm supports businesses that create sustainable solutions for low-income communities across various sectors.
+Based in New York, Acumen is a non-profit venture fund that invests in companies using entrepreneurial methods to address global poverty.
+They support businesses that aim to create sustainable solutions for low-income communities.

 Founded: 2001

-Portfolio size: 142 investments
+Portfolio Size: 142 investments

 You can refer to their website here.